 However, gardeners will do anything to keep deer out of their garden especially if they grow vegetables for their consumption, this is because deer will not hesitate to feed on them and keep coming back.

 Yes, deers can eat carrots, although it’s not a primary food source for them, they do love it.
 Deers will gladly feed on garden-grown carrots which can explain why gardeners always find a way to keep them out of their garden.
 Carrots offer no nutritional value to deers but this doesn’t mean they can’t eat them.
-Deers love the taste of carrots, but they are not part of their regular diet.

 It has also been discovered that most farm feed outlets carry specially formulated rations they can provide for deer and this can keep them, from feeding on your veggies as well.